Introduction

 Run

 You can execute tasks using bb <task-name>.
-The babashka run subcommand can be used to execute with some additinoal options:
+The babashka run subcommand can be used to execute with some additional options:

 • --parallel: invoke task dependencies in parallel.